Skip to content

 Apple Watch sleep tracking can show when you slept, how long you stayed asleep, and how your night was divided into stages.
 Once the feature is configured, the watch can collect that data in the background while you wear it to bed.

 Apple Watch uses motion and heart-related signals gathered during the night to estimate your sleep.
-Those signals are combined with the Sleep settings on your iPhone, so the watch can understand when you are likely in bed and when to start logging a sleep session.
+Those signals work together with the Sleep settings on your iPhone so the watch knows when to start logging a sleep session.

-The setup is handled through the Health app on iPhone, while the watch records the overnight data and sends it back to Health for review.
-If the watch is charged, worn properly, and paired to your iPhone, the process is mostly hands-off after the initial setup.
+The setup happens in the Health app on iPhone, while the watch records the overnight data and sends it back to Health for review.
+Once everything is enabled, the process is mostly hands-off.

 In the Health app, Apple breaks your overnight data into sleep stages that are easier to review at a glance.
 That usually includes time awake as well as time spent in REM, Core, and Deep sleep.